nabeel-hussain/interview-preparations/dotnet-interview-question.md

 ```
 ---

-## Entity Framework and Database (12 questions)
+## Entity Framework and Database

-### 53. What is Entity Framework Core and how does it differ from Entity Framework 6?
+### What is Entity Framework Core and how does it differ from Entity Framework 6?

 **Entity Framework Core (EF Core)** is a lightweight, extensible, open-source, and cross-platform version of Entity Framework, Microsoft's Object-Relational Mapper (ORM) for .NET.